Shivendra1122/Landing-page/README.md

 # Landing-page
-My First Task 1 "Web Development and Desgning"
+My First Task 1 in "Web Development and Desgning"